Kevin Mitchell (linebacker)

-Kevin Danyelle Mitchell (January 1, 1971 – April 30, 2007) was an American football linebacker in the National Football League from Harrisburg, Pennsylvania.
-He played for the San Francisco 49ers, the New Orleans Saints, and the Washington Redskins.
+Kevin Danyelle Mitchell (January 1, 1971 – April 30, 2007) was an American professional football linebacker in the National Football League (NFL) from Harrisburg, Pennsylvania.
+He played for the San Francisco 49ers, New Orleans Saints, and Washington Redskins.

 College career

 Mitchell played college football at Syracuse University as a defensive tackle.
 He was the Defensive MVP of the 1993 Fiesta Bowl upset of Colorado where Mitchell had eight tackles, including six behind the line of scrimmage.

 Professional career

-Mitchell was drafted in the 1994 NFL Draft by the San Francisco 49ers in the second round.
+Mitchell was selected in the 1994 NFL draft by the San Francisco 49ers in the second round with the 53rd overall pick.
 He won Super Bowl XXIX in his rookie season with the 49ers.
 He played three more seasons with the 49ers.
 He signed with the New Orleans Saints after the 1997 NFL season.
 He played with the Saints for two seasons.
 Mitchell joined the Washington Redskins after the 1999 NFL season and played for them until after the 2003 NFL season.

-Mitchell's best season came in 2001 NFL season when he recorded 81 tackles (68 solo), 2 sacks, and one forced fumble in 13 games.
+Mitchell's best season came in 2001 NFL season when he recorded 82 tackles (69 solo), 2 sacks, and one forced fumble in 13 games.

 In his career, he recorded 300 tackles (243 solo), 6.5 sacks, two interceptions for seven yards, four forced fumbles, one fumble recovery, and six pass deflections in 144 regular season games.